RH8888/valhallabot/README.md

 ## Using ValhallaBot

 - **Telegram bot** – Message your bot to open the inline menus.
-Admins can add panels (Marzneshin, Marzban, Sanaei, Pasarguard), create agents, assign services, rotate API tokens, and remove panels.
+Admins can add panels (Marzneshin, Marzban, Rebecca, Sanaei, Pasarguard), create agents, assign services, rotate API tokens, and remove panels.
 Agents can provision local users, change quotas, renew subscriptions, and retrieve their unified subscription links.
 - **Subscription portal** – Each user receives a link of the form